Travel-Size Skincare Products Everyone Should Have

 The right type of moisturizer is crucial to your travel skincare routine.
 Even if you have oily skin, you’ll still need a light moisturizer.
-Otherwise you’ll might experience acne resulting from a cleanser that strips your skin of all moisture.
+Otherwise, you might experience acne resulting from a cleanser that strips your skin of all moisture.

 If I could only bring two products with me while traveling, one would undoubtedly be their Natural Moisturizing Factors + Hyaluronic Acid formula.
 This stuff keeps your skin hydrated without looking or feeling greasy for such a long time.
 I haven’t found anything better for such a good price.

-In my opinion, Lumin’s moisturizer just a tad bit heavy for daytime wear, but if you have dry skin, you might love it for all times.
+In my opinion, Lumin’s moisturizer is just a tad bit heavy for daytime wear, but if you have dry skin, you might love using it all the time.